19hours/sg-statutes/Acts/Employment Act.md

 ### Commissioner may call for further returns

-98\.—(1) The Commissioner may give notice in writing to any employer when and as often as he thinks necessary requiring the employer to furnish within a reasonable time stated in the notice fuller or further returns respecting any matter as to which a return is required under this Act or the Employment of Foreign Manpower Act.
+98\.—(1) The Commissioner may give notice in writing to any employer when and as often as he thinks necessary requiring the employer to furnish within a reasonable time stated in the notice fuller or further returns respecting any matter as to which a return is required under this Act or the Employment of Foreign Manpower Act [Cap.
+91A].

 [30/2007 wef 01/07/2007]